MTouthang/Articles101/arraysAndMethods.md

 //output - 1 (since index of array count from 0)
 ```

-**The at()** method takes an integer value and returns the item at that index, allowing fro positive and negative integers, Negative integers count back from the last item the array
+**The at()** method takes an integer value and returns the item at that index, allowing for positive and negative integers, Negative integers count back from the last item the array
 `syntax -  Array.at(index)`

 ```javascript